randallsquared/uhfs/ext/http/index.md

 A header context object represents a single header to be sent with the HTTP request described by the context in which `header` appears.

-A header context object MUST have a name, `g:name`, with a value matching the name of some HTTP header.
+A header context object MUST have a name, `g:name`, with a string value matching the name of some HTTP header.

-A header context object MAY have a name, `g:value`, with a value matching the header value to send when sending the header.
+A header context object MAY have a name, `g:value`, with a string value matching the header value to send when sending the header.

+A header context object MAY have a name, `inherit`, with a boolean value.
+If this value is `true`, conforming clients SHOULD take as the value of this header the equivalent header in the request producing this document.
+If this value is `false`, conforming clients SHOULD NOT use the producing request's equivalent header.

+Given a header context containing both `g:value` with some string value and `inherit` with a value of `true`, conforming clients SHOULD take the `g:value` value as the header value if unable to take the equivalent header in the request producing this document.

 A header context object MAY have one or more names with other defined prefixes, but this extension describes no additional semantics or requirements for any such names.